 “I think we’re in good shape as a community, knowing that we’ve got leaders like that that are doing the job.”

-Dinsdale said the city’s general contractor, Argosy Construction Group (ACG), was on-pace to finish the project at around $100,000 under budget by May 3.
+Dinsdale said the city’s general contractor, Argosy Construction Group (ACG), was on track to finish the project at around $100,000 under budget by May 3.
 On a personal level, Dinsdale said he hoped the project would go a long way to heal the psychological trauma left in the wake of 2018.

 “We’re no longer the community of the flood,” he said, adding, “this puts ‘the freshet’ in our rear-view mirror.”